hxssgaa/toeflcrawler/README.md

 # toeflcrawler
 A crawler for toefl words

-Just use python crawler.py to download toefl words and Chinese interpretions associated with it.
+Just use python crawler.py to download toefl words and Chinese interpretations associated with it.